wyfo/apischema/docs/validation.md

 - a field alias (obtained with `apischema.objects.get_alias`);
 - an integer, for list indices;
 - a raw string, for dict key (or field);
-- an `apischema.objects.AliasedStr`, a string subclass which will be aliased by serialization aliaser;
+- an `apischema.objects.AliasedStr`, a string subclass which will be aliased by deserialization aliaser;
 - an iterable, e.g. a tuple, of this 4 components.

 `yield` can also be used with only an error message.